Youth Justice Legislative Roundup - March 2026

 Restraint, Seclusion & Conditions of Confinement

-• Nebraska - Voices for Children in Nebraska is working on LB996, which would end the routine shackling of youth, allowing restraints only in rare, documented cases where they are truly necessary for safety.
+In Nebraska, LB996 was introduced to end the routine shackling of youth, allowing restraints only in rare, documented cases where they are truly necessary for safety.

 Detention & Incarceration